Watch the Webinar series "A Meeting Place: Online Global Discussions for Museum and Gallery Professionals"

 "A Meeting Place: Online Global Discussions for Museum and Gallery Professionals" is a new online webinar series facilitated by British Council in partnership with ICOM UK and Museums Association for leading museum and gallery professionals around the world.
-Over five webinars taking place from October 2020 through March 2021, together the speakers explore some of the most significant topics of interest facing museum and gallery professionals today like the pivot to digital, community engagement, decolonisation, environment and sustainability and equality, diversity and inclusion.
+Five webinars took place from October 2020 through March 2021 where speakers explored some of the most significant topics of interest facing museum and gallery professionals today like the pivot to digital, community engagement, decolonisation, environment and sustainability and equality, diversity and inclusion.

 Each webinar has been recorded and can be viewed on this page.

-Full transcripts, links and resources shared in the Chat and full speakers' biographies can be downloaded for each recording on the righthand side of the menu bar on this page.
+Full transcripts, links and resources and full speakers' biographies can be downloaded for each recording on the righthand side of the menu bar on this page.

-This series offers Closed Captioning and a British Sign Language interpreter
+This series offered Closed Captioning and a British Sign Language interpreter

 Live captioning/Claire Hill, speech-to-text reporter